djcard/errorFilter/errorFilter/README.md

 ## Usage:

-The simplest usage is to instantiate the errorFilter model ( `getInstance(errorFilter@errorFilter`) ) and pass any error received through the run() method before passing that on to logbox or wherever you are inclined to send it.
+The simplest usage is to instantiate the errorFilter model ( `getInstance(errorFilter@errorFilter`) ) and pass any error or logging object  through the run() method before passing that on to logbox or wherever you are inclined to send it.
-ErrorFilter will strip out any keys not explicitly stated in the settings.
+For errors, ErrorFilter will strip out any keys not explicitly stated in the settings.
 These keys differ based on the type of error ( i.e. database, expression ).
+For Components, it will try to "normalize" them by converting the component to a struct of its properties, stripping out keys that notoriously take a long time to serialize such as testbox, wirebox, coldbox and so on.

 Most of the keys in the error structures are simple variables, but the TagContext key is an array of structs.
 Many times this array has items which are clearly outside of immediate purview of the error.
 For example, when debugging a ColdBox module in development,